-If the file format is "Barracuda" for every single table, nothing is left to do.
-Continue with the MySQL instructions.
+If the file format is "Barracuda" for every single table, nothing special is left to do.
+Continue with the MySQL instructions at step 3.
 While testing, all tables' file format was "Antelope".

-3. The tables needs to be migrated to "Barracuda" manually, one by one.
+4. The tables needs to be migrated to "Barracuda" manually, one by one.
 SQL commands can be created easily, however: